carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 * If evaluation of the DWARF expression requires a value, then:

-  * If the top stack entry is a value, or can be converted to one, then the result is that, possibly converted, value.
+  * If the top stack entry is a value, or can be converted to one (see :ref:`amdgpu-dwarf-memory-location-description-operations`), then the result is that, possibly converted, value.
 Any other entries on the stack are discarded.

   * Otherwise the DWARF expression is ill-formed.